 Now add contacts to fill up that Contacts page.
-Tap "Contacts" from Menu and tap "Add a contact" button.
+Tap the "+" at the lower right corner of the screen to add a contact.

 You have three ways to add a contact.

-- Search.
+- Search for Zello contact.
 Search for current users by Zello username, email address, or phone number.

 - Scan QR code.